Essay writing tips: a strong argument

 4. Allow your structure to clarify the flow of your argument – set out the most important or pertinent points first, followed by further details, and reserving more unusual ideas or final thoughts for later on.

-5. Any academic essay needs a strong conclusion to remind your reader what your argument has been and show clearly how you have used the different threads of your argument to reach an inevitable final conclusion.
+5. Any academic essay needs a strong conclusion to remind your reader what your argument has been and show clearly how you have used the different threads of your essay argument to reach an inevitable final conclusion.

 Whilst you may feel that acknowledging views opposing yours will weaken your argument, the opposite is in fact true.
 Your essay will look stronger if you can show you have come to the conclusions you have chosen despite considering objections to your opinion.
 If you can write about objections and explain why these are wrong – again, giving evidence – then it shows that your argument is robust, and will also give the reader greater faith in your essay writing, as they will feel your essay or dissertation is giving them an unbiased, rounded view.